Trapigtrogen/pathfinding/README.md

 Pathfinding using A* algorithm.
 Takes bitmap as input and reads blue pixel as start, red as goal and green ones as walls.
 * one-list branch has algorithm where all the checked and unchecked nodes are in single vector and it's working as intended though quite slow.
-A frame will take several seconds to draw.
+A single frame will take several seconds to draw.
-* I started the two-list branch where the unchecked and checked nodes are on their own vectors.
+~~* I started the two-list branch where the unchecked and checked nodes are on their own vectors.
 This version turned out broken and even slower.
-The blue colour in this one is for debug and indicates how many times the node has been checked.
+The blue colour in this one is for debug and indicates how many times the node has been checked.~~ Starting this from scratch.
+Every time I try to just convert the one-list to two-list it turns into a mess.

 # Building
 You need to have glut installed